55 Amazing Fall Facts That Will Make You So Excited for the Season

 If you were born in the fall, you have a better chance of celebrating your 100th birthday than those who were born in any other season.
 In a 2011 study published in the Journal of Aging Research, researchers analyzed the birth months of 1,574 American centenarians and compared them to the birth months of their shorter-lived siblings.
 The data showed that people born between September and November were more likely to become centenarians.

-The good news is a proportionately high number of us have a chance of making it to the big 1-0-0 because September is the most common birth month.
+The good news is that a proportionately high number of us have a chance of making it to the big 1-0-0 because September is the most common birth month.

-There's a distinct "fall" scent that you can only smell in certain months.
+18. There's a distinct "fall" scent that you can only smell in certain months.

 Smell is also linked to the stimulation of a nerve in your brain called the trigeminal nerve, which is responsible for the sensations in your face, including your nose.
 When you breathe in, that nerve gets turned on, which is why your brain associates the cooler air with a "scent."

-The Northern Lights are stronger in the fall.
+19. The Northern Lights are stronger in the fall.

 The Northern Lights are a spectacular sight, but this natural phenomenon is particularly special in the fall.
-And that's thanks to the autumnal equinox, when the sun crosses the Earth's equator line.
+And that's thanks to the autumnal equinox when the sun crosses the Earth's equator line.

 "This process only happens when the solar wind's magnetic field is facing southward relative to the Earth, and because of the way the Earth is tilted, that's more likely at equinoxes," Dr. Melanie Windridge, author of Aurora: In Search of the Northern Lights, told Travel & Leisure.
 "There's basically more chance of getting a good connection between the solar wind and Earth during the equinoxes."

-And you'll be able to spot Mercury in the sky this fall.
+20. And you'll be able to spot Mercury in the sky this fall.

-Falling back for daylight saving time leads to fewer heart attacks.
+21. Falling back for daylight saving time leads to fewer heart attacks.

 Daylight saving time (DST) may be difficult to adjust to, but it could be a major bonus for your physical health.
 A 2008 study published in the New England Journal of Medicine found that the rate of heart attacks fell on the Monday after the end of DST in the fall.
 On the flip side, heart attacks spiked during the three days following DST's start in the spring.

-More relationships bloom in the fall.
+22. More relationships bloom in the fall.

 If you're not already in a relationship, then you might want to look for a significant other during autumn, which is otherwise known as cuffing season.
-Vogue explains that "cuffing season is actually the period of time between fall and the dead of winter when people start searching for someone with whom they can spend the those long, frigid months."
+Vogue explains that "cuffing season is actually the period of time between fall and the dead of winter when people start searching for someone with whom they can spend those long, frigid months."

 And, according to dating apps, it's totally real!
 The data experts at Thinknum Media analyzed numbers from Tinder, Match, OkCupid, and Meetic and found that each year, there's a "notable jump in active users starting right after Thanksgiving and into the winter months."

-And it's also the "sexiest" time of year.
+23. And it's also the "sexiest" time of year.

 Fall is the time to get frisky!
 Turns out, people tend to naturally be in the mood to get a little closer in the autumn.

-"Human physiology indicates that we are also seasonal breeders," evolutionary psychologist Nigel Barber, PhD, wrote on Psychology Today.
+"Human physiology indicates that we are also seasonal breeders," evolutionary psychologist Nigel Barber, PhD, wrote for Psychology Today.
 "Sex hormones, including testosterone, peak in the fall and are at their lowest in the summer."

-There's a whole new set of seasonal fruits and vegetables to eat.
+24. There's a whole new set of seasonal fruits and vegetables to eat.

-Sure, summer is great for its strawberries, cucumbers, and melon.
+Sure, summer is great for its strawberries, cucumbers, and melons.
 But fall brings with it a whole new set of seasonal fruits and vegetables.
 According to Eat This, Not That, you'll want to indulge in apples, pears, squash, pumpkins, sweet potatoes, turnips, and more in autumn.
 Mmm, we can practically taste them already!

-There are more than 7,500 varieties of apples in the world.
+25. There are more than 7,500 varieties of apples in the world.

 When you go apple picking, you probably notice that the apples are organized by type.
 And while we're sure your local orchard has a wide variety of the fruits, it's probably nothing compared to the total number of apple varieties worldwide.
 According to the University of Illinois, there are 7,500 varieties of apples in the world and 2,500 varieties in the United States.

-And pumpkins grow on nearly every continent!
+26. And pumpkins grow on nearly every continent!

-The smell of pumpkin pie is an aphrodisiac.
+27. The smell of pumpkin pie is an aphrodisiac.

 Pumpkin pie is more than just a pleasant reminder of autumn—it's also an aphrodisiac.
 In a landmark 1995 study, researchers at the Smell and Taste Treatment and Research Foundation set out to discover which scents aroused men the most.
 And they found that the smell of pumpkin pie mixed with lavender was the most powerful turn-on, increasing penile blood flow by an average of 40 percent.

-And the largest pumpkin pie ever weighed nearly 3,700 pounds.
+28. And the largest pumpkin pie ever weighed nearly 3,700 pounds.

 Even the biggest dessert fan wouldn't have been a match for the largest pumpkin pie ever created.
 According to Guinness World Records, the pie measured 20 feet in diameter, weighed 3,699 pounds, and required 440 sheets of dough.
 It was made by the New Bremen Giant Pumpkin Growers in Ohio in September 2010.

-Fall is soup season—and it's big business.
+29. Fall is soup season—and it's big business.

-And leaf peeping is a billion-dollar business, too.
+30. And leaf peeping is a billion-dollar business, too.

-You can watch fall foliage from above at the Adirondack Balloon Festival.
+31. You can watch fall foliage from above at the Adirondack Balloon Festival.

 If you find yourself in the area of Glens Falls, New York, during the month of September, then be sure to check out the Adirondack Balloon Festival.
 A celebration of the season, the event features hot air balloon trips that give riders the chance to see the stunning fall foliage from the sky above.

-Monarch butterfly migration begins in fall.
+32. Monarch butterfly migration begins in fall.

 Birds aren't the only creatures that head south for the winter.
 During the fall, butterflies start out on an epic 3,000-mile journey from the northeastern U.S. and Canada to their winter home in southwestern Mexico.
 To stay warm, the butterflies cluster together.
 According to the U.S. Forest Service, tens of thousands of them can cluster into a single tree.
 It's a sight you'd have to see to believe!

-Squirrels forget about the majority of nuts they bury, which helps regrow forests.
+33. Squirrels forget about the majority of nuts they bury, which helps regrow forests.